gness1804/flash-shopper-mobile/README.md

 This is a new port of my first Flash Shopper in React Native.
 It is rebuilt with [Create React Native App](https://github.com/react-community/create-react-native-app) because this makes it easier to build and deploy the app.

 The user can add, sort, and delete items on the list.
+There is also a Pantry section where the user can add and save commonly bought items to easily add to the active list.

 Tested on: